Friday, June 26, 2009

 Specially interesting are his four papers published in 2006.

 In his Test paper he discusses at length several extensions of known vector-valued integrals (Bochner and Pettis) to fuzzy random variables.
-The other three papers, two of them in the Journal of Multivariate Analysis, are one least squares estimation with fuzzy random variables, including "sqrt n" consistency and limit distributions, which I have never seen discussed elsewhere.
+The other three papers, two of them in the Journal of Multivariate Analysis, are on least squares estimation with fuzzy random variables, including "sqrt n" consistency and limit distributions, which I have never seen discussed elsewhere.

 Saturday, May 30, 2009